What we should have Learned from the Pandemic

 Any company strategies or personal plans need to be flexible, reviewed constantly and, if necessary, changed in plenty of time, then communicated clearly and swiftly.
 The key is to ensure that all objectives and people are aligned with the strategy, or it will fail.

 Lesson # 2: Compassion is Key:

 Covid-19 has exacerbated any existing issues in the workplace, whether underlying conflicts, heavy workloads, lack of resource, or already stressed-out employees.
 Outside work, if someone is dealing with a key life event, such as serious illness, death of a loved one, or relationship break up, then coronavirus has accentuated the pain and hardship: remember that divorce cases rose by 31% in 2020, coincidentally the same figure as the rise in alcohol consumption during the first lockdown!
+On top of this we now have a war in Europe which is having a devastating impact on millions of our fellow Europeans.
+Taking some action by donating items to be sent to Poland, or volunteering, or giving to charities can all help as well as make you feel less helpless.
+Sadly increasing numbers of workers are struggling with their mental health.
 We have no idea what people are going through as individuals so always #BeKind

 Lesson # 3: Practice what you Preach: